Putney Bridge: First bridges

-The legal framework for construction of a bridge was approved by the Fulham and Putney Bridge Act of 1725.
-Built by local master carpenter Thomas Phillips to a design by Royal Navy Surveyor Sir Jacob Ackworth, the first bridge was opened on 29 November 1729.
-In its first guise, from 1729 to 1886 it was slightly downriver to the north, and in many official records was also known as Fulham Bridge.
+The statutory framework for construction of a bridge was provided by the Fulham and Putney Bridge Act 1725 (12 Geo.
+1. c.
+36).
+Built by local master carpenter Thomas Phillips to a design by Royal Navy surveyor Sir Jacob Ackworth, the first bridge was opened on 29 November 1729.
+In its first guise, from 1729 to 1886, it was commonly known as Fulham Bridge and on a different alignment: the footings on the north bank aligned with Fulham High Street.

 It was the only bridge between London Bridge and Kingston Bridge at the time.
 It was a toll bridge with tollbooths at either end of the timber-built structure.

 In October 1795, Mary Wollstonecraft, philosopher and early women's equality advocate, allegedly planned to commit suicide by jumping from the bridge, because she had returned from a trip to Sweden to discover that her lover was involved with an actress from London.

 The bridge was the starting point for The Boat Race from 1845 until the new iron aqueduct was built just upstream in 1856, after which this became the starting point.
 The competitors are currently 32 male rowers, plus a cox for each eight, representing the universities of Oxford and Cambridge with two crews of first and second eights.
 Women's eights competed in an equivalent race for the first time in 2015, having since 1927 competed a shorter varsity race in Henley also in the early spring.

 The bridge was badly damaged by the collision of a river barge in 1870.
 Although part of the bridge was subsequently replaced, the entire bridge was then demolished to make way for construction of the current bridge.
 The iron aqueduct was also demolished as the new bridge carried the water in pipes beneath the road surface.